nunofachada/perfandpubtools/README.md

 $ for RUN in {1..10}; do for IMPL in bubble selection merge quick; do for SIZE in 100000 200000 300000 400000; do /usr/bin/time ./sorttest $IMPL $SIZE $RUN 2> time_${IMPL}_${SIZE}_${RUN}.txt; done; done; done
 ```

-Then, in [MATLAB], use the [speedup] function to specify implementation specs
+Then, in [MATLAB] or [Octave], specify the implementation specs for each sorting
-and plot the respective speedup graph:
+algorithm and setup combination, and use the [speedup] function to  plot the
+respective speedup plot:

 ```matlab
 % Specify Bubble sort implementation specs